jmfrancklab/pyspecdata/conda_upgrade.md

 in the pySpecData git distro, check out a python 2 branch (as of this writing, master is python 2, but that will change)

-check that “which gcc” (bash) or “where gcc” (dos) points to a command inside the anaconda `envs\py2` folder (if you experience a 127 error during linking, it's due to this issue)
+Check that “which gcc” (bash) or “where gcc” (dos) points to a command inside the anaconda `envs\py2` folder (if you experience a 127 error during linking, it's due to this issue)